NimbleEdge/gsod/README.md

 ## About NimbleEdge

-NimbleEdge is leading the movement towards edge computing, building a new era of technology that alters the status quo between the cloud and the users' devices.
+NimbleEdge is leading the movement towards Edge computing, building a new era of technology that alters the status quo between the cloud and the users' devices.
 NimbleEdge provides hyper-personalised AI without any data leaving the device.
 A technology that is inherently privacy-preserving.

-Our core mission is to educate and raise awareness of edge computing and the benefits of the edge in terms of privacy, security, and app performance.
+Our core mission is to educate and raise awareness of edge computing and the benefits of the Edge in terms of privacy, security, and app performance.

 Having said that, we are a growing community of 300+ active individuals from a varied range of backgrounds, including hackers, developers, researchers, engineers, PhD students, professors, and many others.
 We organize a number of AMA sessions, talk shows, and live jam sessions for community interaction to assist people understand how easy it is to deploy to the edge and how anybody can try it out.
 Bringing awareness of edge computing to future seedlings.